 - Your health (mental or physical) is suffering because of your job

-- You’ve found a passion which, if only you’d known about it years ago, you’d have followed as a career.
+- You’ve found a passion that, if only you’d known about it years ago, you’d have followed as a career.

 GROWTH might be required if: